gsklearn2025/rag_infra/README.md

-## Steps for week0
+## Documenting my steps for week0

+### Steps for project initiation
-- Create a new project
+- Create a new project and initial setup
 ```bash
     uv init rag_infra
     git init